 We offer both topic-based and skill-based internships.
 When considering the internship opportunities, you may be interested in:

 - A specific topic and you have a number of relevant skills

 - A specific skill and you are agnostic to the topic (but are interested in health in general)

 - A specific skill you wish to apply to a specific topic

 Your expression of your creativity and ingenuity begins with the application: use the cover letter to describe why you are an excellent fit for the internship for which you are applying.
+If selected to intern with Genetic Alliance, you will be encouraged to develop and propose your own projects to the organization.
 See other requirements below.

-Each applicant may choose only one position for which to apply.
+Each applicant may choose to apply for one or more positions.
 Experience for each specific position must be addressed in a cover letter.

 Intern applications are considered on an ongoing basis.
 We offer single and multi-semester internships, in addition to summer or yearlong opportunities.
-Intern applications are considered on an ongoing basis.
-Summer internship applications have a suggested deadline of Friday, February 28, 2014.
+Intern applications are considered on a rolling basis, but suggested deadlines are as follows:

 Submitting Your Application Materials

 Applications are only accepted by email.
 Please send your materials to email@example.com.
 Due to the volume of applications we receive each year, only those applicants who are asked to interview will be contacted.